HarishHary/blink/docs/internals/plugin-runtime.md

     Running --> Draining: MessageDrain
     Draining --> Stopped: calls and processes drained Draining --> Stopped: drain deadline expires
+    Running --> Stopped: Terminate
+    Failed --> Stopped: Terminate
 ```

+Every other state here is derived from the slots on each read. `stopped` is a flag `Terminate` sets, applied at the end of `status()`: the process and queue counters stay accurate, while lifecycle, availability, and available capacity report a manager that serves nothing.

 ### Messages